To discover your career needs, you first need a career needs assessment. Assess where you are and where you want to be in this lesson.

 As we have seen with Meral, taking the time to learn more about yourself and your needs can make a huge difference when choosing a career path.
 Understanding what you truly need and value will help you gain a clearer sense of purpose and direction as you pursue a career.
 Here are some of the most important things to consider:

-- Values: Is it important that you work with with people who share similar values?
+- Values: Is it important that you work with people who share similar values?
 Have you considered the workplace culture and environment of the careers you are interested in?

 - Interests: Consider the things you are more interested in when pursuing a career.
 What are you most passionate about?
 What pursuits give you energy?
 What gives you genuine satisfaction?